 Your discussion response will be graded on whether it is a well thought out response, that it is clear from your response that you did the reading, and that your opinion is based on evidence from your readings.
 Don't try to respond to a discussion question if you haven't done the reading, because it will be very obvious and you will not get credit for that discussion.
-A good guideline to follow is that you need a minimum of at least five good sentences to get full credit for the discussion, otherwise points will be deducted.
-A "good" sentence is longer than a few words and actually says something that answers the questions.
+A "good" sentence is longer than a few words and actually says something that answers the question.
+Make sure to answer all questions in the discussion or you will lose points.
 A grading rubric for Discussions is also posted under Resources.